derdriu-mcateer/DerdriuMcAteer_T2A2/README.md

 ### Enrolment Model
 The enrolment model represents a user's enrollment into a course within the applicatin.
+It has two relationships:
-The Enrolment model has a ONE TO MANY relationship with the User model, where an enrolment can have one user but a user can have multiple enrolments.
+  - A `ONE TO MANY` relationship with the User model, where an enrolment can have one user but a user can have multiple enrolments.
+  - A `ONE TO MANY` relationship with the Course model, where an enrolment can have one course but a course can have multiple enrolments.
 ```python
 class Enrolment(db.Model):
     __tablename__ = 'enrolments'